Amos47/2400/Chapter 3.md

 Here are the factors:

-- **Exhaustiveness** — A system is exhaustive if it _addresses all requirements_ specified by analysing existing systems (if extant) to discover shortcomings, by examining the organisation's needs including their strategies, and by polling potential system users in the _Requirement Analysis and Definition_ phase (see later discussion on SDLC and others) of a proposed systems development project.
+- **Exhaustiveness** — A system is exhaustive if it _addresses all requirements_ specified by analysing existing systems (if extant) to discover shortcomings, by examining the organisation's needs including their strategies, and by polling potential system users in the _Requirement Analysis_ phase (see later discussion on SDLC and others) of a proposed systems development project.
 - **Reliability** — A system is reliable when it operates in _predictable and consistent fashion_ no matter the demand load placed upon it.
 It is said to be _scalable_, both up and down, if it robustly responds to changes in demand such that there is minimal impact on other important metrics (such as accuracy and efficiency).
 "It takes a licking and keeps on ticking." to borrow a 1950-1960s and again in the 1990s _Timex_ watch ad in which wristwatches survived various staged torture tests.
 Systems must have the capacity to handle peek workloads while ideally being able to scale back when capacity isn’t required.
 - **Accuracy** — A system is considered to be accurate when it produces _predictable and verifiably-correct outputs_ when executing its required functions.
 So 2 + 2 is always 4.
 This requirement speaks to data and process integrity.
 - **Efficiency** — A system is efficient if it produces outputs that are _more valuable than is the cumulative cost of the required inputs_ to the system.
 The greater the spread between the value of outputs and the cost of inputs, the more efficient is the system.
 This is the basic and most important test of the value of ICT.
 A system must either shrink required inputs or grow the volume of outputs in order to be of value.
 The spread between the cost and the benefit should be positive, non-zero and subject to continual scrutiny and adjustment.